Douhua: Packaged

 The dessert is also sold in North American Asian supermarkets in plastic containers.

 Requirements

 Like all tofu, douhua must have a coagulant, often gluconolactone for smoothness as compared with other coagulants.

+Tofu pudding made from agarwood, edible gum, and seaweed extracts is more like soy milk-flavored jelly pudding.
+Because it melts into liquid soy milk when heated, it can only be eaten at room temperature, but the success rate of making it is extremely high.
+It is high and easy, so it is widely used.

 In popular culture

 Tofu pudding was featured on the Netflix TV series, Street Food, in the Chiayi, Taiwan episode.